microsoft/playwright/docs/api.md

 - returns: <[Promise]>

 Activating request interception enables `request.abort`, `request.continue` and `request.respond` methods.
-This provides the capability to modify network requests that are made by a page.
+This provides the capability to modify network requests that are made by all pages in the context.

 Once request interception is enabled, every request will stall unless it's continued, responded or aborted.
 An example of a naïve request interceptor that aborts all image requests: